JohnBee/3d-sierpinski/README.md

-# 3d-sierpinski
+# 3D Sierpinski
-Using ThreeJs library to generate and Ddisplay an interactive 3D sierpinski fractal.
+Using ThreeJs library to generate and display an interactive 3D Sierpinski fractal.

 ## How to View
 Example uses NodeJs to server Static Files.